-To plan the construction, maintenance, and reclamation of roads.
+To outline the plan to construct, maintain and abandon roads.

-The impacts of permanent roads on the values associated with the forested landscape shall be recognized as long-term.
+The impacts of roads shall be recognized as long-term, since most roads may never be reclaimed.
 It is therefore important that the initial placement of roads be carefully examined.
 Resource values shall be assessed during the process in order to best mitigate impacts or enhance benefits associated with those values.

-Long term road network plans shall be developed in the FMP.
-All road construction, maintenance and reclamation shall be directed by strategies outlined in the FMP.
+Road corridor plans shall be developed in the FMP.
+All road construction, maintenance and reclamation shall follow the FMP.